Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

                                         have train, test.
                                         * I only lose 1 value.
                                     * all of them should be able to predict straightline.
+                                        *
+                                        1. Generate a linear line, see how each method perform
+                                        2. Add a little bit random noise to the lines, and check how model perform
+                                        3. Generate an high order line (such as a x^2 functio), and check how model perform
                                 * test how similar is training and test set
                                     * ref
                                         * https://www.kdnuggets.com/2018/06/how-dissimilar-train-test-data.html